UVADS/orientation-technical/workshops/workshop-sql/README.md

 ## OK but what ... **is** ...
 RDB?

 Let's just take a look.
-1. Whiteboard
+1. Whiteboard - the relational model
-2. On your computers
+2. On your computers - explore an example

 ```
 use sakila;